1031 Vermont Street - Lawrence - Kansas - 66044 - USA

 My story:

 I have been playing with (or should I say "operating") Märklin H0 since I was 5 years old, and it's been a great hobby ever since.
 I started with a small set (including the little steam engine #3000) in 1966.
-I was still living in The Netherlands at that time, so pretty soon I acquired some Dutch rolling stock and a Dutch electric engine from the 1200 series (for a complete list of Dutch Märklin H0 rolling stock click here.
+I was still living in The Netherlands at that time, so pretty soon I acquired some Dutch rolling stock and a Dutch electric engine from the 1200 series.

-Around 1976 I lost interest, and the trains were stored away (sounds like a familiar story?).
+Around 1977 I lost interest, and the trains were stored away (sounds like a familiar story?).
 Well, after moving to the USA, I started to wonder what ever happened to my beloved Märklin trains.
 One phone call to mom and I learned that the trains were safe and sound.
-The next time I visited The Netherlands in 1990, I brought all of them over.
-Boy, was I shocked when I found out what had happened in those 14 years!
+The next time I visited The Netherlands in 1987, I brought all of them over.
+Boy, was I shocked when I found out what had happened in those 10 years!
 High propulsion motors, detailing, and Digital!
 So which way was I going to go?
 Stay with the older stuff and be able to go further back in time, or jump into the Digital world with both feet?
-I tried to make up my mind for years and finally came to the conclusion that I loved both worlds and that I didn't want to make up my mind.
-My solution was to build two layouts: one old style with solid rail at home, and one totally digitally controlled in the store.
-Thank God my girlfriend didn't mind, since it limited the "family" space downstairs by quite a bit.
+I tried to make up my mind for years and finally came to the conclusion that I loved both worlds and that I didn't have to make up my mind.
+My solution was to build two layouts: one old style with solid rail and one totally digitally controlled in.
+Thankfully my girlfriend didn't mind and I was able to dedicate a room to the trains.
 Actually, she has a nose for picking out the most expensive model at a swap meet.
 Go figure!

 Something was still missing though: a train store that would sell all my favorite trains, and be a meeting place for train nuts.
 After tossing the idea around for several years and talking to some of my model train friends, I decided to open a store myself.
 I had been working with Märklin, LGB, and all kinds of accessories for years, so why not do it in a professional way?
 In 2004 I was able to purchase a commercial building in downtown Lawrence.
 Most of the building is rented, but a small portion I saved for my dream ...
 ToToTrains!